kjhealy/kieranhealy.hugo/content/blog/confessors-in-harmony/index.markdown

 > represented in an equation of sympathy and may appear in a number of cases.

-This translation is from *The Utopian Vision of Charles Fourier*, edited by Jonathan Beecher and Richard Bienvenu (Beacon, 1971).
+This translation is from *The Utopian Vision of Charles Fourier*, edited by Jonathan Beecher and Richard Bienvenu (Beacon, 1971, pp. 378--80).
 They note, somewhat dryly, that "Fourier does in fact go on to explain---at length---the process whereby the confessors do their matching.
 Unfortunately, his 'algebraic' formulas do not lend themselves to translation."